ElectroRoute-Japan/octo-terraform/README.md

-# octo-terraform
+# terraform-alphaus-octo
-Repository to allow for Terraform access to Alphaus Cloud's OCTO product
+Repository to allow for Terraform access to Alphaus Cloud's OCTO product.